 Also in 2015, Hinicio opened its first office in Latin America, in Bogotá, anticipating the strategic role the region would come to play in global decarbonization.
 Afterwards, the firm expanded in 2020 its presence with a second office in Santiago, Chile, strengthening its capacity to support the development of the hydrogen industry and its derivatives across the continent.

 Since then, Hinicio has contributed to the design of regulatory frameworks and roadmaps, supporting governments in Colombia, Panama, Peru, Brazil, Argentina, and Chile.
 The firm has also played an active role in the development of national hydrogen associations, including as a co-founder of the Chilean and Colombian hydrogen associations.
-Across the region, Hinicio has delivered over 250 projects for clients spanning energy and power systems, renewable energy, oil and gas, heavy industry, equipment suppliers, transport and mobility, finance and investment, public policy, international cooperation, and research and development.
+Across the region, Hinicio has delivered over 250 projects to date.

 In 2021, Hinicio launched ANDREA, a modeling and optimization tool for Power-to-X projects.
 ANDREA enables companies and developers to design and optimize integrated systems, while incorporating the technical, regulatory, and market constraints of each specific context.
-Its development reflects Hinicio’s evolution toward increasingly integrated solutions, capable of supporting decarbonization projects in their full technical and financial complexity.
+Its development reflects Hinicio’s evolution toward increasingly integrated and sophisticated solutions.

 What comes next